 22. Metal dowel rod

 You’ll want this tool to help free frozen brakes when driving in the winter months.
-Do be cautious, though: If misused, they can damage your brakes.
+Be cautious, though, as they can damage your brakes if misused.
 Learn how to use a metal dowel rod correctly before you need it.

 23. Safety glasses